EduardR02/Faster-ChatGPT/README.md

 - Arena Mode personal ranking for your exact use cases.
 - Can switch between Arena and normal mode between responses.
 - Chat mode, opened through popup (with different prompt).
+- Thinking mode to let the model plan.

 ## Contribute
 I got what I wanted from this project, which is faster useful information access.